uts/reporta/README.md

 #### Columns

-When is comes to displaying the report you will generally want to display a subset of data from the records, custom calculations or maybe some associated data.
+When is comes to displaying the report you will generally want to display a subset of data from the rows, custom calculations or maybe some associated data.
 Here's a quick example of defining a variety of columns.

 ```ruby
 class ProjectReport